Equidistribution of realizable Steinitz classes for cyclic Kummer extensions: Preliminary results on -Kummer extensions

 \begin{lem} Let all be as as above and $X \in \R^+$.
 For notational simplicity, for $c \in \O_K$ relatively prime to $\mf W$, let Then for any $a,b \in \O_K$ relatively prime to $\mf W$, we have

 \end{lem}

 \begin{proof} Let $F$ denote the fundamental parallelepiped of the lattice corresponding to $D \cap \mf I\mf W$ under the logarithmic embedding.
 Then where sets in the union are translations of the lattice corresponding to $D_X \cap M(\mf I \mf W)$ by $d$.
-When considering the lattices bounded by $X$, the only possible difference in the number of points in $D_X(a)$ and $D_X(b)$ comes on the cells of the lattice that intersect the curve that gives the norm condition.
-As shown in the proof of \cite[Lemma 6.2]{M}, the number of these cells grows at $O(X^{n-1})$. \end{proof}
+When considering the lattices bounded by $X$, the only possible difference in the number of points in $D_X(\mf I, a)$ and $D_X(\mf I, b)$ comes from the cells of the lattice that intersect the curve that gives the norm condition.
+As shown in the proof of \cite[Lemma 6.2]{M}, the number of these cells grows at $O(X^{1-\frac 1 n})$ while the main term grows at $O(X)$. \end{proof}

+We now give more explicit constants for $D_X(\mf I,c)$.
+The following result is well-known and is the content of \cite[\S 6, Exercise 13]{M}. \begin{prop} Let $K$ be a number field of degree $n$ and $\mc C \in \Cl(K)$.
+Also, let $\mf W$ be an ideal in $K$ and